Sentinel-One/detection-as-code/README.md

 to hide rule logic.
 5. Copy the generated API token — this is the only time it's shown — and paste it into the `DAC_API_TOKEN` GitHub secret.

-> **Note:** Treat the token like a password.
-Rotate it on the expiration date and revoke it immediately
-> if a runner or laptop is compromised.
-This example uses GitHub Actions secrets for simplicity.
-You may prefer a more
+> **Note**: Treat the token like a password.
+This example uses GitHub Actions secrets for simplicity and is not intended to prescribe a particular production credential-management approach.
+> You should evaluate and implement the access controls, secret storage, and deployment safeguards appropriate for your environment.
-> secure secret store.
-Securing the token and controlling access to this
-> detections repository is **your responsibility** — anyone who can read the token or push to `main` can change what
-> runs in your SentinelOne console.
+> Securing the token and controlling access to this repository is your responsibility — anyone who can read the token or push to main can change what runs in your SentinelOne console.

 ### 3. Point `deployments.yaml` at your scope